Oakland Police Cut Ties With Immigration Enforcement

 Bill Hing, a law professor at the University of San Francisco School of Law, said in a phone interview that halting cooperation between Oakland police and ICE won’t hinder the police department from investigating Customs-related crime.

-“ICE and other federal agencies, when they have information like that in the local jurisdiction, they’ll still pass that on to the local police,” said Hing, a member of San Francisco’s Police Commission.
+“ICE and other federal agencies, when they have information like that in the local jurisdiction, they’ll still pass that on to the local police,” said Hing, who is also a member of San Francisco’s Police Commission.

 “Drug smuggling, all those trans-border things, there’s nothing that requires a formal partnership, because agencies always cooperate with each other.
 San Francisco cooperates with Oakland, Nevada with California, and the federal government, when they have information, will continue to pass it on to local law enforcement.”